Collecting Used Federal Duck Stamps – Part Three

 Next we have two examples of the 1964-65 issue (RW31), artwork by Stanley Stearns.
 One is off license with a very small signature and the other is on license, used in combination with a 1964-65 California Resident Hunting License Validation Stamp (see Figures 22 and 23).

-Next we have two examples of the 1965-66 issue (RW32), artwork by Ron Jenkins.
-One is off license with a very small signature and the other is on license, used in combination with a 1965 Kansas Upland Game Bird Stamp (see Figures 24 and 25).
+Next we have three examples of the 1965-66 issue (RW32), artwork by Ron Jenkins.
+Two are off license with very small signatures on opposite sides of the artwork and the other is on license, used in combination with a 1965 Kansas Upland Game Bird Stamp (see Figures 24, 24a and 25).

 Next we have two singles of the 1966-67 issue (RW33), artwork by Stanley Stearns.
 One is the last entry signed by C.H.
 Bry and the other is a plate number single with a very small, delicate signature (see Figures 26 and 27).